ivoba-oxid/ivoba-json-LD/readme.md

 - Oxid eShop >= CE 6

 ## Todo
+- add Tests
 - add fields for shopName, Organization name to override Stammdaten
 - add option for beautify json
+- make controller to render only jsonLD to include in script tag

 ## License MIT